-How To Recognize Symptoms of Depression In A Socially Distanced World
+How To Recognize Symptoms of Depression: COVID Edition

-We reached out to Natalie (who has adjusted her practice to work virtually with clients) and asked a few questions on the matter.
+Symptoms of depression, anxiety, and collective trauma may be showing up so we reached out to Natalie and asked a few questions on the matter.
 Below you’ll find her answers and her professional recommendations!

 1. What are symptoms of depression that can particularly crop up when social distancing?

 Symptoms of depression during social distancing can show up in a few different ways.
 Pay attention to things like lack of motivation, fatigue, trouble sleeping, as well as a drop in seeking support or connection (further self-isolating).